divandenyss/ba51c_Activ3_Direct0ry_3numeration/README.md

 # Ba51c_Activ3_Direct0ry_3numeration
-In most engagements regarding Active Directory, credentials are king.
+In most engagements regarding Active Directory (Attacktive Directory), credentials are king.
 This repo contains basic enumeration commands that will help gain more insight into the target network and its identities.

 # IP Discovery Commands